XanderTheDev/nixos-files/README.md

 If you want to change your username.
 Change it in flake.nix and in configuration.nix

 To make wlogout (and maybe other programs in the future work) put your nixos-files in your home folder so ~/nixos-files

+**Distrobox**
+I added some programs via distrobox like the thorium-browser.
+I will try to keep it that my system keeps working without needing the distrobox programs, but if you want the full setup you can use the arch-snapshot.tar file.
+I will try to keep it up to date.
+To install it:
+- Load into podman
+´´´zsh
+ podman load -i arch-snapshot.tar
+´´´
+- Create a new distrobox
+´´´zsh
+ distrobox create --name arch --image arch-snapshot ´´´
+- Enter distrobox to set it up
+´´´zsh
+ distrobox enter arch
+´´´